The Mental Challenges of Golf

 “Is this a smart shot… or an ego shot?”

-Choosing the right club, the right line, and the right strategy is a mental skill.
-Most bad shots start with bad decisions, not bad swings.
+Choosing the right club, line, and strategy is a mental skill.
+Most bad shots come from bad decisions, not bad swings.

 Good decision-making in golf means:

-Boring golf, by the way, is often very good golf.
+• Accepting boring golf.
+By the way, boring golf is often very good golf.

 The Mental Side of Hitting Over Hazards

-Water hazards, bunkers, trees—these aren’t just physical obstacles.
-They’re psychological traps.
+Water hazards, bunkers, and trees aren’t simply physical obstacles.
+They’re also psychological traps.

 The moment you think, “Don’t hit it in the water,” your brain hears one thing: